sigmacomputing/sigmaquickstarts/site/sigmaguides/src/developers_api_code_samples/developers_api_code_samples.md

 ## Connections - List All
 Duration: 5

-This section demonstrates the code that was provided on the `API Code Samples` > `Workbook: List All` page, [located here.](https://help.sigmacomputing.com/recipes/workbook-list-all-javascript)
+This section demonstrates the code that was provided on the `API Code Samples` > `Connections: List all` page, [located here.](https://help.sigmacomputing.com/recipes/connections-list-all)

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.